The Blonde Abroad blogging retreat was not all work and no play. There was lots of time for funs – activities and adventures in Bali.

 Excursions outside of the villa were always a fun change of pace.
 We went to La Laguna, with its picturesque gypsy vibes (see below).
 It has velvet cushions, rope lights, a delicious cocktail menu, and a bridge to the beach for your sunset viewing pleasure.

-IOC co-founders Tina and Emile adopted a puppy just a few days before we all arrived.
-Nothing could be a greater addition to the IOC ethos of self-care and silliness than adorable puppies.
+Two coding mentors adopted puppies a few days before we all arrived.
+Nothing could be a greater addition to the ethos of self-care and silliness than adorable puppies.